-

 - 24 hours a day, seven days a week monitoring and physiological intervention in a high-dependency bed

-- A multi-disciplinary specialist team on call 24 hours a day, seven days a week.
+- a multi-disciplinary specialist team on call 24 hours a day, seven days a week.
 This includes consultant neurologists, neurosurgeons, interventional radiologists, specialist nurses and therapists

-- Smooth transfer of care to onward hospitals (if needed)
+- smooth transfer of care to onward hospitals (if needed).

 Patient and GP enquiries